 For macOS (OSX) it is recommended that the dependencies be installed with Miniconda (Section 4.2.3).
-For Linux, it is recommended that the distribution package manager be used if possible (Section 4.1).
+For Linux, it is recommended that the distribution package manager be used if possible (Section 4.1) or Miniconda (Section 4.2.3).